 The fit is a bigger issue: one-size-fits-all might be the approach, but for some people the AirPods simply don’t fit at all.
 And while some appreciate the non-invasive fit, the complete lack of noise isolation makes them ill-suited to certain scenarios.

-By combining the magic of the original AirPods with active noise-cancelling, Apple will be hoping it has another hit on its hands.
-And while the AirPods Pros as a best of all worlds device and, while not the best-sounding noise-cancelling in-ears, they are still an utter joy to own and use.
+By combining the magic of the original AirPods with active noise-cancelling, Apple designed the AirPods Pros as a best of all worlds device and, while not the best-sounding noise-cancelling earbuds, they are still an utter joy to own and use.